Anand-1912/Angular/01.FirstProjectDocs/README.md

 - app.component.html => View template
 - app.component.css => Style
 - app.component.spec.ts => specs (for testing)
-- app.compoent.module.ts => module
+- app.component.module.ts => module

 2. A component is represented using a TypeScript class

-3. It is decorated with @Component decorated to which an Object is passed.
+3. It is decorated with @Component decorator to which an Object is passed.

-4. The object has the properties that identifies the Selector, templateUrl and styleUrls.
+4. The object has the properties that identifies the selector, templateUrl and styleUrls.

 ```typescript
 import { Component } from "@angular/core";